neutrinojs/neutrino/packages/jest/README.md

 ## Project Layout

-`neutrino-preset-jest` follows the standard [project layout](https://neutrino.js.org/project-layout) specified by Neutrino.
+`@neutrinojs/jest` follows the standard [project layout](https://neutrino.js.org/project-layout) specified by Neutrino.
 This means that by default all project test code should live in a directory named `test` in the root of the project.
 Test files end in either `_test.js`, `.test.js`, `_test.jsx`, or `.test.jsx`.